steemfans/post-article-as-schedual/.github/ISSUE_TEMPLATE/post_article_to_steem.md

 ---
-name: post_article_to_steem
-about: Post article to Steem
+name: Post Article to Steem as Schedual
 title: ''
 labels: ''
 assignees: ''